 Beqa Adventure Divers blog is probably the most informative blog I know when it comes to topics all around sharks!
-Absolute must-read for sharklovers and scientists alike!
+An absolute must-read for shark lovers and scientists alike!

-Check out the page of the IUCN shark specialist group for tons of information around sharks, rays, skates, and chimaeras!
+Check out the page of the IUCN shark specialist group for tons of information about sharks, rays, skates, and chimaeras!

 A Scuba Diver movement, especially concentrating on sharks in peril and trash in our oceans.
-Every diver can help solving the problems and taking as much trash as possible on every dive.
-Plastic bags are covering corals or killing turtles and other marine life that mistakes them for food like jellyfish.
+Every diver can help to solve the problems and take as much trash as possible on every dive.
+Plastic bags cover corals or kill turtles and other marine life that mistakes them for food, like jellyfish.
 It’s OUR trash, so let’s find a way to clean it up!

 The Shepherds of our oceans!
-Not only talking, but also taking action against the exploitation of the seas.
-Since its founding by Paul Watson in 1977 it has drawn public attention to the problems and (over-)exploitation of sea creatures by various campaigns and directly affected political decision making.
-Great to have people like these, defending the oceans and helping those that cannot defend themselves and are killed purely in the name of tradition (if so!).
-What a sick world we are living in!
-Keep on going shepherds!
+Not only talking but also taking action against the exploitation of the seas.
+Since its founding by Paul Watson in 1977, it has drawn public attention to the problems and (over-)exploitation of sea creatures by various campaigns and directly affected political decision-making.

 The Oceanic Preservation Society (OPS) is a non-profit organization that creates films and other media to raise awareness and encourage people to protect the oceans.
-It´s executive Director Loui Psihoyos is a renowned photographer and filmmaker all around the world and produces some extraordinary and sometimes disturbing footage to show, what IS REALLY going on.
-Check out their page and especially their film THE COVE which has made people take action worldwide and is continuing to do so against the incredible insane slaughter of highly intelligent sea mammals in the cove if Taiji, Japan.
-Can’t wait to watch their newest film RACING EXTINCTION!
-Edit: By now I have watched it and highly recommend it!
+Its executive Director Loui Psihoyos is a renowned photographer and filmmaker all around the world and produces some extraordinary footage.
+Film examples are THE COVE and RACING EXTINCTION!

 Participate in a Reef Check program and contribute to the gathering of scientific data to determine the health of coral reefs worldwide.
-Coral reefs in all Oceans are threatened by the impact we humans have on our ecosystem.
-Overfishing, the acidiation by greenhouse gases like CO2, pollution and habitat destruction is giving them a hard time.
-Without these natural nurseries for young fish, we might loose a strong part of our biodiversity.
+Coral reefs in all oceans are threatened by the impact we humans have on this planet, such as overfishing, acidification by greenhouse gases like CO2, pollution, and habitat destruction.
 Be a part of it and dive to record!

-The ZMT concentrates on tropical coastal ecosystems and dedicated themselves to the protection, investigation and better understanding of these ecosystems.
-The ZMT has research bonds with other institutes all around the world aiming at at a high scientific exchange and thus maximizing protection effort and sustainable use.
+The ZMT concentrates on tropical coastal ecosystems and dedicates itself to the protection, investigation and better understanding of these ecosystems.
+The ZMT has research bonds with other institutes all around the world, aiming at a high scientific exchange and thus maximizing protection efforts and sustainable use.

-The Red Sea Environmental Center promotes coral reef research, education and conservation at the Red Sea.
-RSEC runs a fieldstation for marine science and marine conservation at the southeast coast of the Sinai in Dahab.
-It’s a great opportunity for everyone interested in the broad field of marine biology to participate in Reef Check programs and learn more about corals, fish and the ecosystem coral reef.
+The Red Sea Environmental Center promotes coral reef research, education, and conservation at the Red Sea.
+RSEC runs a field station for marine science and marine conservation on the southeast coast of the Sinai in Dahab.
+It’s a great opportunity for everyone interested in the broad field of marine biology to participate in Reef Check programs and learn more about corals, fish, and the ecosystem of coral reefs.